 A typical, but not mandatory, choice of exams would be one that also satisfies the requirements for a Master's degree in either Mathematics or Statistics.
-These requirements may be found at https://www.pdx.edu/math/ms-exam-policy, together with further information about the exams.
+These requirements may be found at Master's Exam Policy, together with further information about the exams.
 For example, an MS in Statistics requires both the Mathematical Statistics and Applied Statistics exam; whereas an MS in Mathematics requires at least one of the Algebra and Analysis exams, and any other exam except Applied Statistics.
-Syllabi for each exam, as well as copies of previous exams in each topic, are available on the department website, see https://www.pdx.edu/math/ms-exam-policy.
+Syllabi for each exam, as well as copies of previous exams in each topic, are available via a Google Drive link on the department website, see Master's Exam Policy.